thomazyazima/thomazyazima.github.io/week-2/5-Think-about-time/readme.md

 # U1.W2: Thinking about Time

 ## Learning Competencies
-- Research time management, productivity
+- Research time management and productivity
 - Design a plan for getting work done during Phase 0
 - Explain "Time Boxing" and describe how to use it